mehulagg/gitlab_test/doc/development/integrations/secure_partner_integration.md

 - IaaS
 - Dependency scanning

-Do you emove a barrier for a customer?
+Do you remove a barrier for a customer?
 - i.e. joint customer is currently using you?

 Have you integrated with GitLab Ultimate?